CSBiology/BioFSharp/README.md

 ![Data model](https://i.imgur.com/LXBvhmi.png)

 Additionally, core algorithms for biological sequences such as alignments and pattern matching algorithms are implemented.

+Besides the core functionality, BioFSharp has several namespaces as sub-projects with different scopes.
+These are:

 IO functionality
 ----------------